-How to add property co-owner details to your tax return
+How to add joint ownership of property details to your tax return

-Why do I need to add a co-owner to my tax return?
+Why do I need to add joint ownership of property details to my tax return?

-If you and your partner own a rental property together, each of you will have to complete a tax return.
+If you and your partner have joint ownership of property that you rent out together, each of you will have to complete a tax return.

 Same goes if you are selling a property that you own together.